Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

-Our research was partially motivated by the methodological questions Q1 and Q2 that remained open for a long time.
-We answer these questions from a frequentist perspective, focusing on optimal recovery of the underlying true function of interest in context of the nonparametric regression model.
-We show, that well chosen parent sets with cardinality equal to ${\underline{\alpha}+d \choose \underline{\alpha}}$ are sufficient to achieve minimax contraction rate with the Vecchia approximation.
-More concretely, we propose to choose a norming set as parents with a fixed, universal norming constant, see Section \ref{sec:poly2DAG} for definition and background.
-For (approximately) grid data, we provide an explicit formulation of such sets, while for more general datasets we propose algorithms that can potentially find such norming sets given they exist.
-Numerical studies in Section \ref{sec:num} demonstrate that our method achieves almost identical performance to state-of-the-art methods for nonparametric function estimation, while substantially reducing the computational time.
+Our research was partially motivated by the methodological questions Q1 and Q2.
+We address these questions from a frequentist perspective, focusing on optimal recovery of the underlying true function in the nonparametric regression model.
+We show, that well-chosen parent sets with cardinality equal to ${\underline{\alpha}+d \choose \underline{\alpha}}$ are sufficient to achieve minimax contraction rate with the Vecchia approximation.
+More concretely, we propose selecting a \textit{norming set} as parents with a fixed, universal norming constant, see Section \ref{sec:poly2DAG} for the definition and background.
+For (approximately) grid-structured data, we provide an explicit construction of such sets, while for more general datasets we propose algorithms that can potentially identify such norming sets when they exist.
+Numerical studies in Section \ref{sec:num} demonstrate that our proposal achieves high estimation accuracy while maintaining fast computation.

-Our perspective and hence our answers to questions Q1 and Q2 are different from the bulk of the literature on Vecchia GPs.
-We believe that these differences reveal hidden features and characteristics and therefore contributes to the understanding of this popular, but so far theoretically not well underpinned method.
-In Section \ref{sec:discussion} we provide a detailed discussion of our results and their implications.
-Here we focus on one of the most important methodological aspect, i.e. the cardinality of the parent sets.
-The results in \cite{schafer2021compression}, \cite{zhu2024radial} and \cite{kang2024asymptotic} all require the parent sets to grow at poly-log rate in $n$, while we only need fixed sized parent sets.
+Our perspective and consequently our answers to questions Q1 and Q2 differ from much of the existing literature on Vecchia GPs.
+We believe that these differences reveal previously hidden features and characteristics, thereby contributing to a deeper understanding of this popular, yet so far theoretically underdeveloped method.
+In Section \ref{sec:discussion}, we provide a detailed discussion of our results and their implications.
+Here we focus on one of the most important methodological aspect: the cardinality of the parent sets.
+The results in \cite{schafer2021compression}, \cite{zhu2024radial} and \cite{kang2024asymptotic} all require the parent sets to grow at a poly-logarithmic rate in $n$, whereas we require only fixed sized parent sets.
 There is, however, no contradiction here.
-Previous works typically consider Vecchia GP approximations to the mother GPs and the poly-log size ensures vanishing approximation error.
-In contrast, we directly investigate the properties of the posterior resulting from the Vecchia GP as standalone prior and derive contraction rates in a nonparametric framework.
-Bypassing the approximation step and following such more direct approach, one can typically end up with weaker conditions.
+Previous work typically considers Vecchia GP approximations to the mother GPs and the poly-logarithmic growth ensures vanishing approximation error.
+In contrast, we investigate directly the properties of the posterior induced by the Vecchia GP as standalone prior, and we derive contraction rates in a nonparametric framework.
+By bypassing the approximation step and taking this more direct approach, one can typically obtain weaker conditions.